 FIFA 16 Ultimate Team is a game we played on the iPhone 6S Plus, back when we tested the device.
 Launched in September last year, the game lets you sync with Facebook to keep your progress saved and keep playing on other devices.
+Many a times in the past, I might have admitted, I’ve bought FIFA and NBA live accounts over the net.
+In doing so, I’ve even come across a website where you can buy league of legends accounts.
+I generally do this when I’ve been busy for a while and need to get back to playing.

 There are less disconnections than in FIFA 15 UT and it’s easier to find players online to have a game with.
 There are loads of bonuses, possibly trying to compensate how cheapskate EA Sports is being when it comes to providing currencies.
 This is basically fantasy soccer, so you’ll be making your own team using famous players, with the best chemistry possible.